neurosim/MLP_NeuroSim_V3.0/README.md

 Updates on Jan.
 20th, 2020:
 1. In sub-array, use linear-region transistor in MUX, Switch Matrix and across-transistor in array.
 2. Calibrate FinFET technology library (<20nm)

+Updates on Aug.
+21st, 2021:
+1. add the hybrid precision synapse as device option.
+2. add batch size as an input parameter (in param.cpp).

 ## References related to this tool
 1. P.-Y. Chen, S. Yu, "Technological benchmark of analog synaptic devices for neuro-inspired architectures," IEEE Design & Test, 2019.